diracdeltas/icowid-generator/README.md

 # icowid

-generates random tweets based on erowid and ICO whitepapers (with some help from r/ethtrader)
+markov bot to make tweets based on trump tweets + erowid. thanks to http://www.trumptwitterarchive.com/archive for the trump tweets.

 ## instructions